pypa/pipx/README.md

 pipx run --spec esptool esptool.py
 ```

 Note that the `.py` extension is not something you append to the executable name.
-It is part of the the executable name, as provided by the package.
+It is part of the executable name, as provided by the package.
 This can be anything.
 For example, when working with the [pymodbus](https://github.com/pymodbus-dev/pymodbus) package:

 ```
 >> pipx run pymodbus[repl]